doshii-io/doshii-sdk/README.md

 # Doshii Partner SDK [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > A wrapper for the Doshii Partner API

+>## Archived and Deprecated
+>
+>We are in the process of re-building the Node.js SDK for the Doshii Partner API.
+As such, it is highly recommended that this SDK not be used for current API development.
+The repo has been archived and will remain read-only until the Doshii team has had an opportunity to issue an updated release that provides better support for the new features of the Doshii Partner API.
+Stay tuned.
+---

 Our API has been designed specifically to provide seamless integration into any POS, whether cloud or legacy.
 Built on the cloud, our SSL-secure API provides two-way communication between the POS and any app integrated with Doshii.
 Simply put, we're connecting hospitality.

 Looking to integrate?
 Check us out at [Doshii.io](http://doshii.io) and one of our awesome staff will hook you up with an API key.